ecliptical/homebrew-cargo-wsdeps/README.md

 This ensures that the Homebrew tap is always up-to-date with the latest version of `cargo-wsdeps`.

+## Maintenance

+This repository uses Dependabot to keep GitHub Actions up to date.
+Dependabot automatically creates pull requests to update GitHub Actions workflows to their latest versions, helping maintain security and functionality.

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for more details.